Kidney Cancer UK and Kidney Cancer Scotland are pleased to be able to offer the UK’s first dedicated free Kidney Cancer Counselling service.

 - Each session will last 50 minutes and is designed to support the client as best as possible through this emotionally turbulent time

 - Sessions are offered in blocks of six with a review at session five.
-Further blocks of 4-6 sessions can be agreed as desired
+A further blocks of six sessions can be arranged once agreed

 - Sessions will be weekly unless otherwise agreed